kushalpagolu/UptownMunchV6/README.md

+App.js file is used to create a shopping cart context with React.
+The context is used to share the shopping cart's state and various functions that manipulate it (like addToCart, removeFromCart, handleUpdateCart, and clearCart) across your entire application, which is a great way to manage global state.

+This context is provided to all child components within the CartContext.Provider.
+This includes your entire application because the provider is wrapping your NavigationContainer.

+The isLoggedIn state is used to switch between AuthTabNavigator and HomeStackScreen, which are presumably your authentication (login/register) screens and your main app screens, respectively.

+The addToCart function checks if the item already exists in the cart.
+If it does, it increments the quantity of the item, and if it doesn't, it adds a new item to the cart with a quantity of 1.

+The removeFromCart function decreases the quantity of an item in the cart by 1.
+If the quantity of the item reaches 0, it removes the item from the cart.

+The clearCart function simply clears all items from the cart.

+The handleUpdateCart function is used to directly set the shopping cart with a new cart.

-From your App.js file, I can see that your application is organized into several key sections.
+From App.js file, application is organized into several key sections.
 You are using react-navigation for handling navigation in your application and react-native for building your UI.
 You've also incorporated a variety of screens to handle different functionalities, including authentication, food item selection, shopping cart, and order history, among others.
 Here's a brief overview of your app's structure: